pharo-ai/awesome-pharo-ml/README.md

 ## Data Structures

-* [DataFrame](https://github.com/PolyMathOrg/DataFrame) - Tabular data structures for data analysis and machine learning
+* [DataFrame](https://github.com/PolyMathOrg/DataFrame) - tabular data structures for data analysis and machine learning.

+## Applications

+* [Generating method names](https://github.com/ObjectProfile/GeneratingMethodNames) - using sequence to sequence recurrent neural networks for neural machine translation of Pharo source code into English.
+Translating method code into a very short description (1-5 words) which is a method name.